Software Project Management and the Art of Budgeting

 - You do not have enough people.

-- You do not have enough equipment.
+- You do not have the best equipment.

 - Your hardware is not fast enough or too many people are sharing the same resources.